This information provides guidance for men on sexual activity during cancer treatment.

-- If you are expected to have very low blood cell counts for a long period of time, your doctor or nurse may advise you to use a barrier device during sex—condoms or dental dams.
+- If you are expected to have very low blood cell counts for a long period of time, your doctor or nurse may recommend that you use a barrier device during sex, such as condoms or dental dams.
 See the section “Barrier Devices” for more information.

-- In some situations, you may even be advised to avoid sex that involves penetration or contact with mucous membranes while your blood counts are low.
+- In some situations, your doctor may recommend for you to avoid sex that involves penetration or contact with mucous membranes while your blood counts are low.
 This includes vaginal, oral, and anal sex or inserting fingers, vibrators, or sex toys into your anus.

 - Hugging, cuddling, gentle touching, and kissing skin are other ways you can be intimate with your partner during this time.

-- Some men develop yeast infections under the foreskin of the penis during treatment, especially if they are taking steroids or antibiotics.
+- Some men develop yeast infections under the foreskin of the penis during treatment, especially if they’re taking steroids or antibiotics.
 Symptoms include itching, irritation, and discharge from the penis.
 If you suspect you have a yeast infection, avoid sex and call your doctor or nurse.

-- If you have had a transplant, you are at increased risk of infection for many months after your treatment.
-Until your doctor tells you that your immune system has recovered
+If you had stem cell transplant, you are at an increased risk of infection for many months after your treatment.
+Until your doctor tells you that your immune system has recovered:

 - Use a latex condom each time you have vaginal, oral, or anal sex.

-- Use a barrier device (condoms or dental dams) any time your partner’s saliva, vaginal secretions, or semen could enter your mouth.
+- Use a condoms or dental dam any time your partner’s saliva, vaginal secretions, or semen could enter your mouth.
 See the section “Barrier Devices” for more information.

 - Do not perform any sexual activity that could expose your mouth to feces.